10 Money Saving Tips (that actually work)

 Most people plan to save and invest when they have "extra money".

-That's what I thought too initially.
+That's what I thought too at first.

 But life gets busy.